wickedxter/AtHomeBills/README.txt

 REVISION:

+v1.0.13.2
+	- Updated the the script module_instaillion.pl to use cpan since cpanm isn't installed with perl by default.

+v1.0.13
+	- Removed the module HTML::Calendar::Simple from the archive and from now on will download when then module_instillion.pl is executed.

+v1.0.12.2
+        - A debuging feature was left printing its output.
+Turned off.

+v1.0.12
+        - More bug fixes and now you can supply a bill late fee.
+It will show a warning and add to the amount thats owed on the pay bill page.

 v1.0.11.1
 	- Bill amounts now reflect the balance owed after a payment has been made.
 	- Database conncurency feature this checks a list of coulmns what should have against whats in the database